 Part 2.
 Stop Bullying in Schools As Teachers

 Part 3.
 Prevent Bullying in Schools As Parents

 Part 4.
 Stop Bullying in Schools As Victims

-If you have no idea how serious the school bullying is, you should never miss the facts/statistics of bullying in schools below.
+If you have no idea how serious the school bullying issue is, you can check the below statistics and facts on school bullying.

 - 90% of students in grades 4-8 have been bullied or harassed in school.

 - Over 160,000 kids refuse to go to school each day for fear of being bullied.

 - Each month 282,000 students are physically assaulted in some way in secondary schools throughout the US — and the number is increasing.